vliz-be-opsci/py-rabbit/README.rst

 Installation
 -----
-To install py-rabbit, follow these steps:
+To install rab_the_bit, follow these steps:

     1. Clone the repository: ``git clone https://github.com/vliz-be-opsci/py-rabbit.git``
-    2. Navigate to the project directory: ``cd py-rabbit``
+    2. Navigate to the project directory: ``cd rab_the_bit``
     3. Install the required dependencies: ``make init``
     4. (Optional) Install additional dependencies for development: ``make init-dev``

 Usage
 -----
-Here's an example of how to use py-rabbit:
+Here's an example of how to use rab_the_bit:

 .. code-block:: python

-    import py-rabbit
+    import rab_the_bit

     # Implement a code example

-For more detailed information on the usage of py-rabbit, refer to the `official documentation <https://open-science.vliz.be/py-rabbit/>`.
+For more detailed information on the usage of rab_the_bit, refer to the `official documentation <https://open-science.vliz.be/rab_the_bit/>`.

 Contributing
 -----

-We welcome contributions from the community to enhance py-rabbit.
+We welcome contributions from the community to enhance rab_the_bit.
 If you'd like to contribute, please follow these guidelines:

     1. Fork the repository and create a new branch for your feature or bug fix.
     2. Make your changes and ensure that the code adheres to the project's coding style.